QuaSi-Software/Documentation/docs/resie_fundamentals.md

 The simulation engine works on the concept of energy balances on the level of technical equipment units.
 While conservation of energy is expected to be observed in any simulation of physical processes, the simulation engine specifically does not consider other concepts often appearing in energy simulations such as full thermodynamics, static/dynamic fluid simulation or electric power flow.
 These limitations are shared by a number of simulation engines similar to ReSiE, as research and use of these tools has shown that these are necessary limitations to cut the scope of the simulation down to something that finishes calculations in a reasonable time scale.

 The geometry of buildings also does not play a role in the simulation and the full network of technical systems connected in a building (and across buildings) is reduced to a network of energy system components that each process energy.
-Given the typical task of finding a suitable selection of units to satisfy a fixed demand of energy in a building, it is therefore the engine's task to work backwards to find solutions for bounded[^1] sources of energy, ensuring the energy balances are held for each component along the way.
+Given the typical task of finding a suitable selection of components to satisfy a fixed demand of energy in a building, it is therefore the engine's task to work backwards to find solutions for bounded[^1] sources of energy, ensuring the energy balances are held for each component along the way.

 [^1]: *Bounded* and *fixed* here refers to a classification in regards to how much energy a component processes.
 Bounded sources and sinks have lower and upper limits, but are flexible in the amount they process.
-Fixed sources and sinks represent a precise demand of energy that must be met or units that process a certain amount energy regardless of demand.
+Fixed sources and sinks represent a precise demand of energy that must be met or components that process a certain amount energy regardless of demand.

 To illustrate, let's look at a simple example.
 A heating demand, in the medium of hot water, must be met by a gas boiler, which in turn requires an input of natural gas from a public grid.